firepress-org/Code-Injection-for-Ghost-themes/README.md

 ![pic](/img/2018-04-01_10h04.jpg)

-## For which themes?

-The goal is to track those snippets for each themes that [are curated](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go) by FirePress.

 ## What does it means for the end-user?

-There is a few things each clients wants to configure like:
+There is a few element clients wants to easily configure like:

 - The size of their logos
 - Title & paragraph colors
 - Radius of pictures

+## For which themes?

+We track the default Code Injection snippets for each themes that [are curated](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go) by FirePress.